-Example 1: A/R reports \$998 per month RSDI + \$104.90 recurring pharmacy prescription for elderly AU member.
+Example 1: A/R reports \$998 per month RSDI + \$104.90 recurring pharmacy prescription for an elderly AU member.
 RSDI is verified by BENDEX.
-Recurring pharmacy prescription is verified by pharmacy printout and is in excess of \$35 per month.
-Client is eligible for the standard medical deduction.
+Recurring pharmacy prescription is verified by pharmacy printout and is more than \$35 per month.
+The client is eligible for the standard medical deduction.

-Example 2: At initial application, client reports he is disabled and has a one-time hospital bill that is more than \$35 per month.
+Example 2: At initial application, the client reports he is disabled and has a one-time hospital bill that is more than \$35 per month.
 The client provides a \$250 hospital bill.
 Using the 12-month certification period to determine the monthly amount, \$250/12 = \$20.83.
-The verified monthly medical expense \is less# than \$35 month.
+The verified monthly medical expense is less than \$35 month.
 Please note: In order to determine if a one-time bill qualifies a customer for the Standard Medical Deduction, the total bill must be averaged over the certification period to determine the monthly amount.
 This must be documented in the client case notes.
-The client is not eligible for standard medical deduction but may receive a one-time deduction for the hospital bill.
+The client is not eligible for the standard medical deduction but may receive a one-time deduction for the hospital bill.

-Example 3: At recertification, a client recently approved for Social Security disability provides \$100 one-time doctor bill.
+Example 3: At recertification, a client recently approved for Social Security disability provides a \$100 one-time doctor bill.
 Using the 12-month certification period to determine the monthly amount, \$100/12=8.33/month for this bill.
-Client also reports recurring prescription costs of \$20 per month and recurring transportation costs of \$10 per month.
+The client also reports recurring prescription costs of \$20 per month and recurring transportation costs of \$10 per month.
 The total verified medical expenses = \$38.33 (8.33+20+10 = \$38.33).
 The medical expenses exceed \$35/mo.
-Client is eligible for the standard medical deduction using combined prorated and recurring expenses.
+The client is eligible for the standard medical deduction using combined prorated and recurring expenses.

-Example 4: Elderly client owns a vehicle and reports he drives 65 miles each month to medical appointments and the pharmacy.
-65 miles per month x .67 (current state mileage rate) = \$43.55 per month for transportation costs.
+Example 4: An elderly client owns a vehicle and reports he drives 65 miles each month to medical appointments and the pharmacy.
+65 miles per month x .70 (current state mileage rate) = \$45.50 per month for transportation costs.
 The medical expense exceeds \$35 per month.
-Client's statement is accepted when mileage is being reported as a medical expense.
-Client is eligible for the standard medical deduction.
+The client's statement is accepted when mileage is being reported as a medical expense.
+The client is eligible for the standard medical deduction.